- CNW hosted Dr. Jason Fruth's Presentation of "Nurturing Environments: A proven cost-effective way of increasing student success".

 Dr. Dan Ferguson, Director of the Allied Health Center at Yakima Valley Community College

 Dr. Christina Nyirati, Director of Nursing Program, Heritage University

-Dr. Judd Case, Dean of the College of Science, Health and Engineering at Eastern Washington University
+Dr. Judd Case, the College of Science, Health and Engineering at Eastern Washington University

 - Envisioning a Healthier Yakima: Creating a Regional Health Improvement Collaborative (RHIC) to address local health concerns

 On December 6, 2013, CNW facilitated a discussion about the possibility of creating a Regional Health Improvement Collaborative (RHIC) in central Washington.
 The forum was facilitated by Dr. Joy Howard, Interim Assistant Director.

 The “Envisioning a Healthier Yakima” forum combined local, regional and state-level representatives who are interested in or are currently implementing Washington RHIC initiatives.
 A RHIC calls all members of the health care sector—providers, purchasers, payers, and consumers--to work collaboratively with business, criminal justice, education, faith-based, government, philanthropy, social service, tribal, and other sectors to efficiently and effectively improve health care for its targeted community.
 Our goal was for panel participants to engage in dialogue with attendees to inform the ongoing conversation, and contribute to an action plan for creating a RHIC that includes the Yakima valley.
 CNW is pleased to announce that we achieved this goal.

 CNW would like to extend our sincere gratitude to our panelists for their valuable contributions to the discussion: